 - Where the cancer is found

 - Assuming the malignant growth has spread and provided that this is true, how far along you are in the pregnancy

 There are lots of ways to control sickness or pain for women when they are pregnant.

-The other types of tests such as an ultrasound, MRI or x-ray are also used to check other parts of the body.
+Other types of tests such as an ultrasound, MRI, or x-ray are also used to check other parts of the body.
 Surgeries, either a lumpectomy or mastectomy is the most preferred and common method of treatment for breast cancer in pregnant women.
-Research shows that there are common anti sickness medicines such as ondansetron which are safe to take in pregnancy.
+Research shows that there are common anti-sickness medicines such as ondansetron which are safe to take during pregnancy.

 Many doctors caution pregnant women to wait several years depending on the type of complication of breast cancer to ensure that they have to receive the best breast cancer treatment possible and to overcome the biggest threat of breast cancer recurrence.
 But in some cases, certain women decide to go ahead and have babies anyway, because they consider giving birth which can be important to them.